 Our Salt Lake City eyelid reconstructive surgery is outpatient surgery, meaning you will go home the same day.
 Depending on the extent of surgery, Dr. Eftekhari may need to place a patch over the eye for 24-72 hours.
 This helps to adhere the tissues together and give the reconstruction the best chance to heal.
 Bruising is very common around the eyes after surgery, usually lasting 1-2 weeks.
 Swelling may last 3-6 weeks depending on patient factors.
 Although bruising is temporarily unsightly, it is a sign of the robust blood supply around the eyelid tissues, which is one of the factors that helps to reduce scarring in this area.
 To prevent complications post-operatively, Dr. Eftekhari recommends you refrain from heavy lifting – defined as any activity that causes you to strain – because that may affect your wound healing, and therefore may worsen any potential scar.

 Results of Skin Cancer Reconstructive Surgery

 Skin cancer anywhere on the face destroys the normal architecture of the tissues where it occurs.
-After removal of the skin cancer, Dr. Eftekhari has to replace those tissues using specialized reconstructive techniques, but there is always the chance of a permanent scar at the site of the cancer removal.
+After our Salt Lake City oculoplastic surgeon has removed the skin cancer, he has to replace those tissues using specialized reconstructive techniques, but there is always the chance of a permanent scar at the site of the cancer removal.
 Reconstruction has been shown to decrease the size and depth of the scar in most cases, and minimal scarring is always our goal.